Balaclava-clad gang break into Edinburgh home with crow bars and make off with safes

 and live on Freeview channel 276

-The group targeted the Dean Village home at around 12pm on Monday, June 24, with the doors of the Learmonth Terrace property having been forced open with crow bars.
+The group targeted the home at around 12pm on Monday, June 24, with the doors of the Learmonth Terrace property having been forced open with crow bars.

 The shocking incident was captured on video by a passing dog walker which has since been widely shared on social media.
 The video shows three men dressed in dark clothing leaving the property with the safe boxes - one of which is believed to have contained jewellery.
 The gang then made a getaway on electric bikes.